FMeinicke/Bingo_App/README.md

 * Choose, whether you would like to play with diagonal bingos
 ### Custom
 * Create as many custom scorecards before playing
+* "Scan" a scorecard (basically you can just take a picture, but I wanted to play a bit with QML's `Camera` type)

 ## Things about QML I learned during development
 I didn't know right from the start how certain things are done in QML or how I would interact from QML with my C++ classes.